 Huh?
 Ain't The Holidays Over?

 Gee whiz.
-Everyone took down their Christmas trees already because everyone knows Christmas is over.
+Everyone took down their Christmas trees already because everyone knows Christmas is over, right?
 So what's an Epiphany, what's a Theophany, and who are these three kings, or los tres reyes as one says if one has the good fortune to speak Spanish.

-Well, guess what, we're not sure they were kings and we don't know for sure that there were three of them -- that's inferred from there having been three gifts in the Biblical story.
-All we know is the Christian Church has for over 1,500 years celebrated a major feast on 6 January, but not always celebrating the same things.
+Well, guess what, we're not sure they were kings.
+And, we don't even know for sure that there were three of them!
+The Biblical story says there were three gifts, but it doesn't say there were three givers, that's just inferred.
+What we do know is, the Christian Church has for over 1,500 years celebrated a major feast on 6 January, but, not always celebrating the same things!
 Man, sounds like one of those things we can just leave to the dustbin of history and stick to the Gospel, just preach Jesus, deeds not creeds, huh?

 What's An Epiphany?

 Maybe not.
 Consider.
 The word epiphany is an English form of a Greek word meaning appearance or manifestation.
 The word theophany is more specific, coming from the Greek for an appearance or manifestation of God.
 The former is more common in the Western Church, and the latter in the Eastern.
 The earliest known reference to the feast comes from a non Christian source, the soldier and historian Ammianus Marcellinus, a Roman of Greek descent, who in his later years wrote a history of the Roman empire to continue the work of Tacitus.